 If you select multiple files, choosing the Rename Files from the contextual menu will give you additional options for the batch creation of new filenames.
-There are four fields:
+There are four choices:

-- Current filename, which will use the file's current name when renaming the file. - Text, which lets you add any static text-a location, shoot name, etc.-to the filename. - Serial number, which lets you sequence a group of images, starting with a specific number.
+- Current filename, which uses the file's original name as part of the new name. - Text, which lets you add any static text-a location, shoot name, etc.-to the filename.

+- Serial number, which lets you sequence a group of images, starting with a specific number.
 You can use leading zeros to preserve filename sort order, and, you can start with any number. - Date, will automatically grab the image's capture date and apply it to your new filename in any one of 12 different date formats.

 You can use any of the four fields, in any order and amount you wish; click on the '+' button to add a new field, and the '-' button to remove one.
 As you work on your naming, a sample filename is displayed at the top of the window.
 Once you have your order set, click the Apply button to run the operation.